 -The Jackson Hole Airport is located between 2.5 and 3 hours from the South Entrance to Yellowstone.

--This airport only services American Airlines, Delta Airlines, Frontier Airlines, and United Airlines.
+-This airport only services Alaska Airlines, American Airlines, Delta Airlines, United Airlines, and Sun Country.

 -There is only one restaurant and a coffee kiosk in the airport.

--There are only four car rental agencies as well: Alamo, Enterprise, Hertz, and National, however, there are also offsite rental agencies and the airport provides shuttles to these offsite rental locations.
+-There are only four car rental agencies (book here) as well: Alamo, Enterprise, Avis/Budget, and National, however, there are also offsite rental agencies and the airport provides shuttles to these offsite rental locations.

 –Tickets may cost more since the airport is not located in a major metropolitan area.